-The first rule of Figure 6 is the goal elaboration rule E1.
-It can be read: If (rule head): your main goal is "absdiff" with two subgoals S1 and S2, then leave space for a program tree yet to be implemented and (rule body): If in the next planning step you create the new goal "branching" with the three subgoals "less\than (S1, S2)", "difference (S2, S1)", and "difference (S1, S2)", then the program tree which solves this new goal will also be the solution for the main goal" O1 in Figure 6 is an example of a simple rule implementing one ABSYNT node (operator, parameter, or constant): If (rule head):
+The first rule of Figure 6, E1, is a goal elaboration rule.
+It can be read: If (rule head): your main goal is "absdiff" with two subgoals S1 and S2, then leave space for a program tree yet to be implemented, and (rule body): If in the next planning step you create the new goal "branching" with the three subgoals "less than (S1,S2)", "difference (S2, S1)", and "difference (S1, S2)", then the program tree solving this new goal will also be the solution for the main goal"

+O1 in Figure 6 is an example of a simple rule implementing one ABSYNT node (operator, parameter, or constant):

-your main goal is "branching" with three subgoals (IF, THEN, ELSE), then implement an "if-then-else"-node with three connections leaving from this node, and leave space above these connections for three program trees P1, P2, P3 yet to be implemented. and (rule body):
+If . (rule head): your main goal is "branching" with three subgoals (IF, THEN, ELSE), then implement an "if-then-else"-node with three connections leaving from this node, and leave space above these connections for three program trees P1, P2, P3 yet to be implemented; and (nule body): if in the next planning step you persue the goal IF, then its solution P1 will also be at P1 in the solution of the main goal, and if in the next planning step you persue the goal THEN, then its solution P2 will also be at P2 in the solution of the main goal, and if in the next planning step you persue the goal ELSE, then its solution P3 will also be at P3 in the solution of the main goal.